Mosby's Essentials for Nursing Assistants

 Key Features

-- Covers over 75 procedures, divided into pre-procedure, procedure, and post-procedure sections for easier learning.
+- Promoting Safety and Comfort boxes highlight important considerations for providing safe and effective care while promoting patient comfort.

-- Chapter Review Questions at the end of each chapter help readers reinforce and evaluate what they've learned.
+- Focus on PRIDE boxes highlight personal and professional responsibility, rights and respect, independence and social interaction, delegation and teamwork, and ethics and laws, encouraging you to promote pride in the person, family, and themselves.

-- Caring About Culture boxes contain information to help readers learn about the practices and beliefs of other cultures.
+- Caring about Culture boxes contain information to help you learn about the various practices of other cultures.

-- Persons with Dementia boxes outline special factors to consider when caring for persons with dementia.
+- Focus on Practice boxes at the end of each chapter present short case scenarios with questions so students can consider practical applications for providing patient care.

-- NNAAP in select procedure title bars alerts readers to skills that are part of the National Nurse Aide Assessment Program.
+- Focus on Communication boxes suggest what to say and questions to ask when interacting with patients, residents, visitors, and the nursing team to ensure clear communication in practice.

 Table of Contents